rdaum/moor/crates/README.md

   network `host`s
 - `web-host` - like the above, but hosts an HTTP server which provides a websocket interface to the system. as well as various web APIs.
-- `model-checker` - a tool for using the `elle` tool from Jepsen for verifying transactional properties of the\
-  database
+- `testing/load-tools` - tools for inducing load for transactional consistency test (via jepsen's `elle` tool), or for performance testing.
-- `moot` - a comprensive test suite for verifying the correctness of the MOO implementation, including a battery of tests ported from ToastStunt.
+- `testing/moot` - a comprensive test suite for verifying the correctness of the MOO implementation, including a battery of tests ported from ToastStunt.

 Libraries: